darth-c0d3r/gre-words/README.md

 + semblance			: misleading appearance
 + graft 				: corruption
 + lugubrious			: sad and dismal
-+ delirious			: in a state of wild excitement or ecstasy OR hysterical and mad
 + asperity			: harshness of manner
 + immure 				: enclose someone against their will
 + deprecate			: express disapproval